chunz-sq/P5-Data-Visualization/README.md

 - It is really cool that the line pops out when I hoover over the line.
 But the legend seems too crowded and small which makes it hard to read.

-- When a line is selected, it took me some time to find out the corresponding airline by comparing the colors in the legend.
+- When a line was selected, it took me some time to find out the corresponding airline by comparing the colors in the legend.
 I think emphasizing the individual airline legend when you select the line in the chart should be a good idea.

 #### Feedback 2

 - Wow, it seems that I should take Delta Airline when I plan my trip!

 - The line colors are nice and comfortable to the eyes.
-However, the gridlines sometimes distracted my attention when I look at the trend lines.
+However, the gridlines sometimes distracted my attention when I looked at the trend lines.

 #### Feedback 3